Code Style. CSS

 Select By name to have all CSS properties within each block reordered alphabetically.
 PyCharm ignores vendor-specific prefixes but keeps multiple vendor-specific prefixes for a certain CSS property alpha-sorted.border: 1px solid; -moz-border-radius: 4px; -webkit-border-radius: 4px; border-radius: 4px; color: black;

-To define your own sorting strategy, select the Custom order option and specify the desired sorting order in the textbox next to it.
+To define your own sorting strategy, select the Custom order option and specify the desired sorting order in the field next to it.

 Use commas and spaces as delimiters and skip vendor-specific properties because PyCharm always groups them with the corresponding one without a prefix.
 Within such group, properties are sorted by vendor prefix and the prefix-free one comes last.